Writing Memoir — Letting our Senses Guide our Stories

 Describe someplace where you store things.

 No formal writing experience is necessary, just a desire to write.
-You will begin by creating a “life map” starting with your first memory and leaving with a collection of all meaningful memories.
-The goal is to discover new perspectives on your own experiences to open your mind to the most memorable parts of your lives.
+You will begin by creating a “life map” that starts with your first memory and leads to a collection of other meaningful memories.
+The goal is to discover new perspectives on your own experiences that open your mind to the most memorable parts of your lives.

 Features /benefits the program offers:

-- A focus on senses (tastes, sounds, images and movement) to help trigger memories
+- A focus on senses (tastes, sounds, images, and textures) to help trigger memories

-- Development of a “life map” highlighting all meaningful experiences
+- Development of a “life map” to highlight meaningful experiences

 - Organization of thoughts and memories to create a centralized theme